Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS09.md

 ---
 ### Methodology
 The design and implementation approach for creating the safe OTA deployment pipeline for Software Defined Vehicles (SDVs) is described in this section.
-Using open-source tools, the method incorporates DevSecOps principles to enable automated, secure, and reproducible deployment workflows for edge hardware like Raspberry Pi.
+Using open-source tools, the method incorporates DevSecOps principles to enable automated, secure, and reproducible deployment workflows for edge hardware like Raspberry Pi.<br/>

-A. System Overview
+A. System Overview:<br/>
-The proposed system comprises the following key components:
+The proposed system comprises the following key components:<br/>
-*•* A GitHub repository hosting application source code and workflow configurations.
+• A GitHub repository hosting application source code and workflow configurations.<br/>
-*•* A Docker-based build environment targeting arm64 to match the Raspberry Pi’s architecture.
+• A Docker-based build environment targeting arm64 to match the Raspberry Pi’s architecture.<br/>
-*•* PyArmor for runtime code obfuscation, ensuring intellectual property protection.
+• PyArmor for runtime code obfuscation, ensuring intellectual property protection.<br/>
-*•* A GitHub Actions workflow that orchestrates code obfuscation, Docker image creation, image pushing, and remote deployment.
+• A GitHub Actions workflow that orchestrates code obfuscation, Docker image creation, image pushing, and remote deployment.<br/>
-*•* A Tailscale-powered VPN that enables secure, IPindependent SSH access to the target device for deployment.
+• A Tailscale-powered VPN that enables secure, IPindependent SSH access to the target device for deployment.<br/>

 B. Code Obfuscation with PyArmor
 To ensure protection against reverse engineering and maintain code confidentiality: